coderauk/codera-ci-tooling/README.md

 # If the url is https://myserver:8080/bitbucket then the port is 8080
 bitBucketServerPort: {serverPort}

+# Optional block, if not set then jenkins listener will not be instantiated.
+# If set then it will create and delete jenkins jobs using the template provided.
   # The full url of the jenkins server
   # If the jenkins page is accessed at https://myserver:8081/jenkins then the url is https://myserver:8081/jenkins
   jenkinsServerUrl: {serverUrl}

   # The location of the template file that will be used to create jobs in jenkins.
   # Currently the application only supports one template for all jobs.
   # The path can be relative to where the application is started from or an absolute path
   jenkinsJobTemplateFile: {templateFile}

 # Optional block, if not set then sonar listener will not be instantiated.
 # If set then it will delete sonar projects when the branch is deleted.